All Episodes

 It was a very important job, and it hasn't been the same since I left.

-Well, they're not haven't been.
+Well, they've haven't been.

 No, they haven't either.

-So it was it was a long, long, long, long day, and I can remember a couple years of the end of the season hoping the team didn't make the playoffs just to return to some normalcy, and and we the when I got so close to it that the magic of being a fan, there was no mystique left.
+And I can remember a couple years at the end of the season hoping the team didn't make the playoffs just to return to some normalcy.

-There was there was no mystery to it left.
+There was no mystery to it left.

-There was no I mean it knew everything.
+There was no, I mean, it knew everything.

-Uh I I don't want to know what goes on there.
+I don't want to know what goes on there.

-And I'm only just now, like the last two years, able to actually sit and watch a baseball game on TV and and get into it.
+And I'm only just now, like the last two years, able to actually sit and watch a baseball game on TV and get into it.

-Country music that's fine with me too.
+Country music, that's fine with me too.

 It's your taste, you like it.

-I'm not gonna condemn it.
+I'm not going to condemn it.

-And I think, you know, here here's a uh here's the the interesting thing that I got into a little trouble because of my McNabb statements about the media and race.
+I got into a little trouble because of my McNabb statements about the media and race and how they had a hope vested in black quarterbacks doing well.

-I think I've been vindicated countless times since the episode happened.
+And I think I've been vindicated countless times since the episode happened.

 There isn't time to stop him from beating Babe Ruth.

-Babe Ruth has 714 home runs and bonds is relatively close.
+Babe Ruth has 714 home runs and Bonds is relatively close.

 He could beat that this year.

-If he plays 120 games, um he could beat that, and no investigation is gonna be completed with action taken against bonds that will wipe him out this season.
+And no investigation is going to be completed with action taken against Bonds that will wipe him out this season.

-He's on the board of the Red Sox are crying out loud, the number one opponent and enemy of the Yankees, and there are two people on the Yankees who are gonna be implicated in this investigation of Bonds because they were you know all part of grand jury investigation, Jason Giombi and Gary Sheffield.
+And there are two people on the Yankees who are going to be implicated in this investigation of Bonds because they were, you know, all part of a grand jury investigation, Jason Giambi and Gary Sheffield.

-They're investigating this book uh and and all this.
+They're investigating this book and all this.

 The media largely driving.